 This time, the viewpoint is centered on one of the tetrahedral cells, which is shown above in dark blue.
 The cells sharing a face with this cell are shown in cyan, while the cells sharing an edge with it are shown in green.
 The cells in yellow share a vertex with this cell, and the remaining cells are in red.
 Cells on the far side of the 600-cell have been culled for clarity.

 The following image shows the various polyhedra from the icosahedron family that occur as subsets of the edges in the 600-cell:

 The nearest vertex is shown in red, at the center of the image.
 The first layer of cells shows an icosahedral boundary (magenta).
-The next layer of cells, that share an edge with the first layer, have a dodecahedral boundary (blue).
-Then the third layer of cells show an embedded icosidodecahedron (yellow), which lies on the equator of the 600-cell.
-After this, in the southern hemisphere, there is another embedded dodecahedron, then an icosahedron, and then the south pole vertex, each of which coincide in projection with their corresponding counterparts in the northern hemisphere.
+The next layer, consisting of cells that share faces and edges with the first layer, has a dodecahedral boundary (blue).
+Then the third layer of cells shows an embedded icosidodecahedron (yellow), which lies on the equator of the 600-cell.
+After this, in the southern hemisphere, there is another embedded dodecahedron, then an icosahedron, and then the south pole vertex, each of which coincides in projection with its counterpart in the northern hemisphere.
 The following image shows the side-view of these polyhedra, including the ones embedded in the southern hemisphere:

 The coordinates of the 600-cell are all permutations of coordinates and changes of sign of:

 and all even permutations and all changes of sign of: